Apply For a State Grant

 Application Process

 RIA strives to make the application process straightforward and easy to understand.
-Please note that regional feasibility planning grants have a separate application from other RIA grants.
 We recommend applicants review the instructional pages included at the end of the grant applications.
 RIA staff are available to answer questions and help you throughout the process!
 Applicants should not obligate any funds until an award decision has been made, which takes place generally 10 weeks after application submittal.